RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor07.rst

     Karnaugh Map

-Grouping the terms in green give: !a X b X !d
+Grouping the terms in green gives: !a X b X !d

-Grouping the terms in red give: a X d
+Grouping the terms in red gives: a X d

-Grouping the terms in blue give: a X c
+Grouping the terms in blue gives: a X c

 The result is f = (!a X b X !d) + (a X d) + (a X c)